 - salt to tase

-- Cube the velveeta, put in slow cooker with 1 cup of sour cream, and 1 cup of taco sauce.
+- Cube the velveeta, put in slow cooker the milk and hot sauce.
 Cook on high for 1 1/2 to 2 hours, stir often.
 Add milk to thin.
-You don’t want the cheese to be gloppy.
+You don't want the cheese to be gloppy.
 I kept the cheese on high during the party, so the cheese would stay thinned out, stir often, and keep adding milk if the cheese thickens.

 - Take 4 to 5 avocados, and mash with a fork and add 1/4 cup sour cream, 2 tablespoons lime juice, and a dash of salt, mix lightly.

 - Put the cooked and seasoned ground beef in a small slow cooker on low, or a pan with a lid works fine.
-Put all your toppings in little dishes (I got mine at the dollar store, they came with lids).
+Put all your toppings in little dishes.
 Put the chips in a big bowl.
-I got the white paper nacho trays from a restaurant supply store (Cash and Carry), but you can get them at Costco too.
+I got the paper nacho trays from a restaurant supply store (Cash and Carry), but you can get them at Costco too.
 Invite all your friends over for the big game, I think they will be impressed!